Speaking topics in text

 :

-- do you like to spend time alone or spend time with your friends? use details and examples to support your explanation.
+- do you agree smoking should be prohibited in public places? use details and examples to support your explanation.
 85

 24 in 30